 Red Sox vs. Marlins Highlights

-Ceddanne Rafaela and the Red Sox defeat Jake Burger and the Marlins, 8-3
+Nick Pivetta and the Red Sox defeat Jesús Sánchez and the Marlins, 6-5

-Ceddanne Rafaela and the Red Sox defeat Jake Burger and the Marlins, 8-3
+Nick Pivetta and the Red Sox defeat Jesús Sánchez and the Marlins, 6-5

+After advancing to the quarterfinals last year at Wimbledon, Jessica Pegula was upset in the second round by Wang Xinyu.

 The Marlins are moving on from Tim Anderson.